Wings of Eagles (horse): Background

 Wings of Eagles is a dark-coated bay colt with a large white star bred in France by Aliette and Gilles Forien.
 He is from the second crop of the Irish-bred stallion Pour Moi, who won the 2011 Epsom Derby as well as the Group 2 Prix Greffulhe the same year.
 Pour Moi entered stud at Coolmore Stud in Ireland in 2012 and shuttled intermittently to Windsor Park Stud in New Zealand.
 For the 2017 breeding season, he was moved to Grange Stud as a Coolmore National Hunt stallion.
 Pour Moi's other notable runners include Australian Group 1 winner Sacred Elixir and Irish Group 3 winner Only Mine.

 Wings of Eagles' dam Ysoldina only won one of her 11 races but finished third in the 2005 Poule d'Essai des Pouliches.
 As of 2017, she has five named foals, four of whom have won.
 With his Epsom Derby win, Wings of Eagles became his dam's first stakes winner.

 As a yearling, Wings of Eagles was sold for 220,000 euros to MV Magnier at the Arqana August Yearling Sale.
 The colt was sent into training with Aidan O'Brien at Ballydoyle.
-Like many Coolmore horses, the official details of his ownership have changed from race to race: he has sometimes been listed as being the property of Derrick Smith, while on other occasions he has been described as being owned by a partnership of Derrick Smith, Michael Tabor and Susan Magnier.
+Like many Coolmore horses, the official details of his ownership changed from race to race: he was sometimes listed as being the property of Derrick Smith, while on other occasions he has been described as being owned by a partnership of Derrick Smith, Michael Tabor and Susan Magnier.